slickz119/StatRidge/README.md

 Shiela May M. Ledesma, and
 Doeyien D. Misil.

-Department of Mathematics and Statistics
+Department of Mathematics and Statistics,
-Western Mindanao State University
+Western Mindanao State University,
 Philippines